ramackri/Blog-Using-Mongo-DB/README.md

 I'm so happy if you do.
 Fork the project, make whatever changes you want to do and submit a pull request.

 For testing it locally, there's a `BlogController.java` file included in the `src` folder.
-Open up the java terminal and run the BlogController.java file ( You need to have **Mongo DB** installed  before starting running java code ).
+Open up the java terminal and run the BlogController.java file ( You need to have **Mongo DB** installed  before start running java code ).